-The Property is highlighted on the aerial map below:
+The Property is outlined, in yellow, on the aerial map below:

-The Bodewins (Buyer) approached the City with an interest in buying the Property.
-Staff negotiated the Agreement, which allows the Buyer to have up to 90 days from the Effective Date to submit an application to the City's Planning Division for development entitlements for a 4,500 square foot single family residence and perform any necessary due diligence to review the condition of the Property.
+The Bodewins (Buyer) approached the City with interest in buying the Property.
+Staff negotiated the Agreement, which allows the Buyer to have up to 90 days from the effective date to submit an application to the City's Planning Division for development entitlements for a 4,500 square foot single-family residence and perform any necessary due diligence to review the condition of the Property.
 The escrow period is 120 days from the Effective Date of the Agreement.